royzhou-dev/options-pricing/README.md

 1. `mlp_calls`: multilayer perceptron model for predicting call prices.
 2. `mlp_puts`: multilayer perceptron model for predicting put prices.
 3. `rnn_calls`: recurrent neural network model for predicting call prices.
-4. `rnn_puts`: recurrent neural network model for predicting call prices.

 The notebooks containing our code and implementation are stored in the `notebooks` folder.
 There are 3 notebooks:
 1. `mlp.ipynb`: code for MLP models (includes initial model, hyperparameter tuning, and final model)
 2. `preprocessing.ipynb`: code for cleaning and preprocessing original dataset (includes feature engineering)
-3. `rnn.ipynb`: code for RNN models
+3. `rnn.ipynb`: code for RNN models (includes Simple RNN, LSTM, and GRU)

 The datasets we used can be found here: https://drive.google.com/drive/folders/14UDaBowufW9BTIz6CvdKxtkL2l0c_DAB?usp=sharing